samuelclay/NewsBlur/README.md

 an app server, a db server, and assorted task servers.
 To install everything on a single machine, read through `fabfile.py` and setup all three servers without repeating the `setup_common` steps.

+### Finishing Installation

+You must perform a few tasks to tie all of the various systems together.

+ 1. First, copy local_settings.py and fill in your OAuth keys, S3 keys, database names (if not `newsblur`), task server/broker address (RabbitMQ), and paths:

+    cp local_settings.py.template local_settings.py

+ 2. Create the `newsblur` database in both MongoDB and MySQL/PostgreSQL

+    #### MySQL/PostgreSQL

+        ./manage.py syncdb

+    #### MongoDB

 #### App server